JuneYunDev/ShoesMarket/README.md

 # Shoes Online Market

-Shoes Market is a responsive e-commerce web application built with React and Vite.
+Shoes Market is a responsive e-commerce web application built with React and Vite based on a custom Figma design.

-It provides essential shopping features including product browsing, filtering, cart management, checkout, and account pages.
-It also includes an admin dashboard for managing products, customers, and orders, with Supabase used for database integration.
+It includes product browsing, filtering, cart management, checkout, and an admin dashboard for managing products, customers, and orders.
+The project integrates Supabase for database management and implements CRUD (Create, Read, Update, Delete) operations for managing application data.

-This project demonstrates my experience with React component architecture, state management, routing, responsive UI development, and database integration.
+This project demonstrates my experience with React, state management, routing, responsive UI development, CRUD functionality, and database integration.
 ## Technologies
 - React
 - JavaScript